utags/links-helper/userscript-desc/readme.md

 - 0.8.x
   - Add setting option to treat subdomains as the same site for the current site
   - Browser extension version supports opening settings
+  - Add setting option to open new tab in background, default off
 - 0.7.x
   - Handle discourse, flarum, v2ex topic page same page links
   - Add separate switch setting for whether to parse text links to hyperlinks, V2EX default on, other sites default off